jorgediazjr/split_crystal/README.md

 The second column in SPOT.XDS are the y-coordinates.

 ### Explanation
-The purpose for this program is to find split crystals in diffraction images.
+1. The purpose for this program is to find split crystals in diffraction images.

-This program should be used after finding the spots initially using dials.find_spots.
+2. This program should be used after finding the spots initially using dials.find_spots.

-Current spotfinding algorithms find spots that belong to split crystals but does not classify these images as containing a split crystal.
+3. Current spotfinding algorithms find spots that belong to split crystals but does not classify these images as containing a split crystal.

-A fix is needed to find these spots that belong to split crystals and inform the user.
+4. A fix is needed to find these spots that belong to split crystals and inform the user.

+### Algorithm
+1. Extract all the spots from SPOT.XDS
+2. Compare the distance between each spot and every spot.
+3. If the distance calculated between two spots is less than user-specified distance in angstroms or default, both spots are saved as (x,y) coordinate pair.